Harvard–Yale football rivalry: 1915

-November 20 Harvard defeats Yale 41–0, the program's largest margin of victory in the series.
-Team captain Eddie Mahan scores 4 touchdowns and kicks five extra points.
+On November 20, Harvard defeated Yale 41–0, the program's largest margin of victory in the series.
+Team captain Eddie Mahan scored four touchdowns and kicked five extra points.

-The week before the Yale game and subsequent to the Brown game, won 16–7 by Harvard, William J. Bingham authored an announcement under byline in the November 15 issue of the Harvard Crimson.
+The week before the Yale game and subsequent to the Brown game, won 16–7 by Harvard, William J. Bingham, a track star and team captain, authored an announcement under byline in the November 15 issue of the Harvard Crimson.
 Bingham thought poorly of the cheering and singing among students at the Brown game and announced a pep rally for Thursday to support Mahan and head coach Haughton before the Yale game.
-Bingham, a track star and team captain, was appointed Harvard's first athletic director a decade later.
+Bingham was appointed Harvard's first athletic director a decade later.
 He held the position 1926–1951.